PGBBS/pgbbs.github.io/_pages/brown-bag.md

     Thursday afternoon, ~18:00

-Every session lasts for roughly an hour and is led by a "Master of Ceremony" (MOC).
-There's also always a -- more or less voluntary -- scribe who takes notes in the form of a simple markdown-file which then turns up as a blogpost as below
+Every session is led by a "Master of Ceremony" (MOC), lasts for roughly an hour, is usually accompanied by some food (hence the name of the seminar).
+There's also always a -- more or less voluntary -- scribe who takes notes in the form of a simple markdown-file which then turn into evolving blogposts as below

 # Schedule